Course Offerings

 Metaphysics concerns the most general questions about existence and reality.
 Discussions include spacetime, material objects, persons, abstract objects, and fictional objects.
 The course covers the general debate between realism and idealism, and also examines how metaphysics is developed in different traditions, especially contemporary analytic philosophy and Buddhist philosophy.

-Seminar in Ethics and Value Theory: Love and Commitment
+Seminar in Ethics and Value Theory: Philosophy of Disability

 Honors Thesis